 Multi-Channel Voice of Customer Analytics: Deeper Insights, Better Results

-Analyzing customer reviews and social posts to address individual pain points at speed is a great way to create immediate, tangible value from text analytics (see this KPMG success story).
+Analyzing customer reviews and social posts to address individual pain points at speed is a great way to create immediate, tangible value from text analytics.

 Ultimately, however, your VoC analytics program should be used to drive decisions across departments.
 Gartner puts it best:

 “VoC data and insights inform many diverse marketing aspects across customer experience, brand, competitive analysis and product development.”

 But don’t just take their word for it.
 According to Aberdeen Group’s research, the key to building a best-in-class VoC program is operationalizing feedback and sentiment data across multiple channels.

 McorpCX, a customer experience services company, argues that data analytics software is best used as a foundation to build more extensive processes.